ceph/ceph/doc/rados/configuration/osd-config-ref.rst

 *mclock_client* is available.
 It divides operations based on category but also divides them based on the client making the request.
-This helps not only manage the distribution of resources spent on different classes of operations but also tries to insure fairness among clients.
+This helps not only manage the distribution of resources spent on different classes of operations but also tries to ensure fairness among clients.

 CURRENT IMPLEMENTATION NOTE: the current experimental implementation does not enforce the limit values.
 As a first approximation we decided